fernandoescolar/vscode-solution-explorer/README.md

 This extension adds a Visual Studio Solution File explorer panel in Visual Studio Code.
 Now you can navigate into your solution following the original Visual Studio structure.

 > *It was originally intended to work with .Net Core solutions and projects.
-And that is why compatibility with other types of projects (such as .Net Framework or C++) is not guaranteed.*
+For this reason, the compatibility with other types of projects (such as .Net Framework or C++) is not guaranteed.*

 ![Visual Studio Code Solution Explorer Showcase](https://github.com/fernandoescolar/vscode-solution-explorer/raw/main/images/vscode-solution-explorer-show-case.gif)